 As stated above, one of the key challenges for local governments is the rising costs of employee salaries and benefits.
-The City's current Memoranda of Understanding (MOU) were negotiated in 2011 and expired as of June 30, 2015.
-City leaders began negotiations with all bargaining units in spring of 2015 and as December 15, 2015 all contracts have been approved by Council.
-With the current recovery, it is anticipated that the contracts will provide for growth in employee salary and benefit packages while remaining cognizant of the growing costs related to employee retirement benefits.
+The City's current Memoranda of Understanding (MOU) were negotiated in 2015 and expire June 30, 2019.
+Cost-sharing of pension benefits continued to be a corner stone of the MOUs.
+With the current recovery, it is anticipated that the contracts will provide for growth in employee salary and benefit packages while addressing the growing costs related to employee retirement benefits.

-Infrastructure projects continue to play a key role in the City's vision for economic recovery.
+Infrastructure projects continue to play a key role in the City's vision for economic growth.
 Public Works continues to design and construct major transportation projects that will improve traffic operations, support commercial and retail development, and reduce congestion.
-Projects currently under design include the Union Road Bridge Widening, the Highway 120/McKinley Interchange, Austin Road/SR 99 Interchange Improvements, and Milo Candini Access Road.
-In summer 2015 the State Route 99 Widening Project was completed.
-This project involved widening State Route 99 from Highway 99 to Arch Road and included interchange modifications to the Main Street/Lathrop Road interchange.
+Projects currently under design include the Union Road Bridge Widening, the Highway 120/McKinley Interchange, and improvements to the Highway 99/120 Connector.
+When completed, the Union Road Bridge Widening/Interchange will be the first Diverging Diamond Interchange constructed in California and will provide improved access across Highway 120 for vehicles, bicycles, and pedestrians.